 As a matter of fact, the development of science, technology, engineering and mathematics education in Nigeria has been bedeviled with many inconsistencies.
 At the formative period of STEM in Nigeria, its curriculum was to fulfil the requirement for passing Cambridge and London General Certificate Examination without its contextualized practical orientation.
 In a couple of times, the government of Nigeria took a giant stride to separate science from technology education after their integration into school curriculum.
-In the recent past, a drift in policy merges technical education with science education to become science and technology education (FRN, 2013) with little or no improvement in the quality STEM education as a result of policy changes.
+In the recent past, a drift in policy merges technical education with science education to become science and technology education as a result of policy changes.